Gør som tusindvis af andre bogelskere

 Once described as Louis Riel's alter ego, Manitoba Premier John Norquay skirmished with John A. Macdonald and endured racist taunts while championing the interests of the Prairie West.
 This biography of an Indigenous political leader sheds welcome light on a neglected historical figure and a tumultuous time for Canada and Manitoba.

 Aboriginal(TM) explores the origins, meaning, and usage of the term "Aboriginal" and its displacement by the word "Indigenous."
 More than legal vernacular, the term has had real-world consequences for the people it defined.
-Adese offers insight into Indigenous-Canada relations and Indigenous identity, authenticity, and agency.
+Adese offers insight into Indigenous-Canada relations, and current discussions of Indigenous identity, authenticity, and agency.

 Tilmeld dig nyhedsbrevet og få gode tilbud og inspiration til din næste læsning.